Office of Diversity, Equity, and Inclusion Professional Development Webinars

 Thursday, November 18th, 1:00-2:30PM ET Click here to register for 11/18

-All too often we witness subtle comments or behaviors rooted in bias that intentionally or unintentionally cause harm to others, especially those directed toward people in vulnerable populations.
-Have you ever been in a situation like that and wanted to say or do something, but didn't know what to do?
+Subtle comments or behaviors rooted in bias that intentionally or unintentionally cause harm are frequently directed toward people in vulnerable populations.
+Have you ever witnessed a bias incident and wanted to say or do something, but didn't know what to do?
 Anyone can become an active bystander and learn to address explicit and implicit bias.
-In this 2-hour, interactive webinar, we will explore some of the most common forms of bias and identify tools you can use as an active bystander to interrupt bias in daily life.
+In this 90-minute introductory webinar, we will explore some of the most common forms of bias and identify tools you can use as an active bystander to interrupt bias in daily life.
 We will discuss strategies you can deploy to stop the harm and provide educational moments for those enacting implicit bias.
 These tools will enable you to create more welcoming, inclusive, and equitable environments and contribute to the transformation of oppressive social systems.

 Identity, Power, and Privilege